 International protection applicants

-Temporary Residence Certificate (TRC) Renewal Appointments and call-backs are suspended up to and including 20 July.
-Applicants whose TRCs are due for renewal between 27 March and 20 July will automatically be issued a new card.
+Temporary Residence Certificate (TRC) Renewal Appointments and call-backs are suspended.
+Applicants whose TRCs are due for renewal can apply online and will be issued a new card by post.

 Contingency arrangements have been put in place for residents of the accommodation system for protection applicants.
 A dedicated team has been put in place in the International Protection Accommodation Services (IPAS) unit of the Department of Justice and Equality, in collaboration with the HSE, to manage Covid-19 in accommodation centres.
 Actions include the provision of public health advice, including translations, to all accommodation centres and moving residents from emergency accommodation to dedicated accommodation centres.

 On 23rd April, the Department of Justice and Equality and the HSE issued a joint statement on the measures to protect direct provision residents during the Covid-19 crisis.
 The statement explained that a range of measures have been put in place to address any cases of Covid-19 in direct provision centres if and when they arise.
 These measures include the provision of self-isolation facilities within centres as well as of a number of offsite self-isolation centres across the country.
 When a resident is suspected or confirmed to have the virus, where advised by Public Health, they will be moved to a dedicated off-site self-isolation facility.
 This is the established procedure across all centres.
 In early April, the Department of Justice and Equality announced that three new self-isolation facilities with 200 beds had been secured for Direct Provision as part of the emergency response to the pandemic.